Go to Menu

 But TTS doesn’t have to be expensive to provide a great experience.
 Text to speech is actually a surprisingly affordable technology to provide, either on a student-by-student or campus-wide level.

-10. It must be difficult to integrate this into content.
-How do you keep all the content speech enabled?
+19. It must be difficult to integrate TTS into content.
+How do you keep all the content speech-enabled?

 Implementations are often just plug-ins or lines of code that take a minimum of staff-hours to implement and maintain.
 Most major LMS providers offer specific integrations that simply have to be turned on.